open-telemetry/opentelemetry.io/content/en/docs/concepts/observability-primer.md

-Unfortunately, logs aren't extremely useful for tracking code execution, as they typically lack contextual information, such as where they were called from. capture infromation like where they were called from.
+Unfortunately, logs aren't extremely useful for tracking code execution, as they typically lack contextual information, such as where they were called from. capture information like where they were called from.

 They become far more useful when they are included as part of a [Span](#spans).